sergitopereira/zscaler-cert-app-store/README.md

 ```
 # Script  commands

-Python: The script uses pip-system-certs package and will patch the PIP and requests in oder to
+Python3 : The script uses pip-system-certs package and will patch the PIP and requests in oder to
 use certificates from the default system store rather than the bundled certificates CA
 ```bash
   command: cat ~/ca_certs/ZscalerRootCertificate.pem >> $(python -m certifi)
 ```
+NOTE: Python 2 is not supported.

 git: The script  will run the following command
 ```bash
   command: git config --global http.sslcainfo  ~/ca_certs/ZscalerRootCertificate.pem